XhoodNation/7DaysofCodeChallenge/README.md

 # 7DaysofCodeChallenge
-This is the apk file of my project
+This is the apk file of my Udacity Google Africa Challenge project https://github.com/XhoodNation/CloudDairy